 In October 2008, the District began using the services of Green Waste Recovery for the Yard Waste Program at Foothill College.
 This free program allows residents to reduce fuel loads on their property and dispose of the cuttings monthly at Foothill College.
-The District's costs for year 2012-2013 amounted to about \$41,089.
+The District's costs for year 2013-2014 amounted to about \$37,320, which was paid to the Town of Los Altos Hills in accordance with a reimbursement agreement.